CodingItWrong/outsidein.dev/docs/react/3-refactoring-styles.md

 The `icons` package provides icons, as you might expect, and the `lab` package provides an error alert component we’ll use.

-Now we're ready to use Material-UI components in our app.
+Now we're ready to begin styling our app.
+We'll begin by styling the `App` component to give it a title bar and some theme-standard layout.

-We're going to keep the `<RestaurantScreen />` component but wrap it with different Material-UI components:
+In `App.js`, keep the `<RestaurantScreen />` component but wrap it with different Material-UI components:

 ```diff
  import React from 'react';